CLAY PIGEON KART CLUB

 Points will be awarded and trophies presented in accordance with the time limits set down by the MSA Blue Book.

-(a) The following officials will be designated ‘JUDGES OF FACT’.
-The Chief Lap scorer; Starter; Timekeeper; Environmental Scrutineer; Eligibility Scrutineer; Chief Scrutineer
+The following officials will be designated ‘JUDGES OF FACT’.
+The Chief Lap scorer; Starter; Timekeeper; Environmental Scrutineer; Eligibility Scrutineer; Chief Scrutineer Nose Cone Official.

-(c) A Club Child Protection Officer will be appointed to enforce the Child Protection Policy of the M.S.A. and the Clay Pigeon Kart Club.
+A Club Safeguarding Officer will be appointed to enforce the safeguarding Policy of the M.S.A. and the Clay Pigeon Kart Club.

-(e) RESERVED PIT SPACES – Members who have paid their 2017 pit space fees are entitled to have the use of their reserved pit space, therefore any person(s) parked or using this reserved space on a club race day will be asked to vacate forthwith.
+RESERVED PIT SPACES – Members who have paid their 2018 pit space fees are entitled to have the use of their reserved pit space, therefore any person(s) parked or using this reserved space on a club race day will be asked to vacate forthwith.

 29. PHOTOGRAPHY & FILMING – Photography and filming may take place at these events and it is a condition of entry that you accept that you may be photographed or filmed.
 If, however, you have any particular concerns, please inform our Club Child Protection Officer.